dseguy/php-error-messages/messages/named-parameter-$x-overwrites-previous-argument.rst

 Named parameter and positional arguments are setting the same argument, with different name.
 PHP reports this to avoid overwritting the first with the second.

-In the example, there are two cases for this error: either a repetition of the same parameter in the argument list, or a mix of positional and named parameters, which leads to the second overwriting the first.
+In the first example, there are two cases for this error: either a repetition of the same parameter in the argument list, or a mix of positional and named parameters, which leads to the second overwriting the first.

+In the second example, a mix of named and positionned arguments is used, and there is a duplicate for the

 There is a distinct error message when this happens to in attributes calls.